eugene-eeo/hydra/README.md

 This listens to NetworkManager and PulseAudio events.
 The `nmcli` and `pactl` events are emitted for each of those services respectively.
-To listen to services, add more procs to the 'procs' key.
+To listen to services, add more procs to the `procs` key.
 Say you wanted to send notifications whenever the networkmanager status changes.
 We can match and emit events on the relevant lines: